 How do you create a workflow automation?

-To build automation into your workflow, businesses should start by identifying repetitive tasks that are labor-intensive.
-Then they can move on to designing the ideal workflow process, selecting effective automation technology and training employees to use the new software, prior to launching it live.
+To build automation into a workflow, businesses should start by identifying repetitive tasks that are labor-intensive.
+Then they can move on to designing the ideal workflow process, selecting effective automation technology and training employees to use the new software.
 Once the software has been deployed, companies should monitor and measure its effectiveness and make adjustments as necessary to optimize the process.

 What is AI workflow automation?